closerex/Closer_ex-7D2D-mods/0-KFCommonUtilityLib/README.md

 - `Alt_InfiniteAmmo`: Whether each alt mode is infinite ammo, separated by comma(,).
 Valid values are **true** and **false**.

 Sound properties should also work on item modifiers.

+It also adds Bool parameters to the animator, with the name of `"altMode" + Cvar_State_Switch value`, in which the value starts from 1 instead of 0.
+So for example you have 2 alt modes, then the parameters should be "altMode1" and "altMode2".

 To use this action on your weapon, in addition to ItemActionHoldOpen, replace the class name with **AltMode,KFCommonUtilityLib**, and add your properties accordingly.